 That is the #1 mistake that Google could penalize you for.
 Or worse, you could get sued for plagiarism which could cost you a lot of money.

 Therefore, be sure to use the original content in your own words.
-Add unique videos or infographics to your blog posts.
+Add unique videos or infographics to your blog posts and find your own blog name to stand out.

 Posting Infrequent On Your Blog

 If you only post once a year or on a very irregular schedule that will not help your blog to be found today.
-Google and the other search engines love to see relevancy and updated websites today.
+Google and other search engines love to see relevant and updated websites today.

 Not only but update your old blog posts along the way.
 Your readers will appreciate the updated information and so will Google.
 It is a win-win situation for your blog.